alichtner/artorithmia/my_process.md

 - the majority of art from MOMA (87%) and WGA (99%) were downloaded onto EFS last night
 - switched Art class `extract_blur` to use the skimage laplacian rather than OpenCV since I can't get the OpenCV one to install on amazon
 - edited the average and variance attributes of hue, saturation and color so that it uses the entire pixel range of the image, not just the histogram (which was totally wrong)
+- spent a lot of time today fixing up the cluster_engine so that it can take wga data which is slightly different from the drizl data
+  - this still hasn't been totally sucessful
+### d3
+- built a visualization which will connect up with flask app to give the cluster label and a size.
+Every time a like is given for an image, the probability of liking the other images can be updated by changing the sizes.
+This will effectively show the person traversing the corpus and help them to explore what's around.
+  - still need to build the recommender into the model and build up the ability to present the image and metadata when a dot is clicked on.

+# Day 9
+- added function to transform the drizl urls to grab smaller sizes right away